-noun, plural tip·staves [tip-steyvz] /ˈtɪpˌsteɪvz/, tip·staffs.
+noun, plural tip·staves [tip-steyvz], /ˈtɪpˌsteɪvz/, tip·staffs.

-Examples from the Web for tipstaff
+Example sentences from the Web for tipstaff

 Again, in his effort to follow, Mr. Thorndike was halted, but the first tipstaff came to his rescue.Once Upon A Time|Richard Harding Davis